 A participant is any individual participating in University-sponsored travel.
 Individuals participating in University-sponsored travel must sign an Informed Consent Waiver and Participation Agreement Form.
 All participants are expected to submit all required documentation as articulated by their Program Coordinator.
 In addition, students must agree to abide by both the Student Code of Conduct and the SCU International Travel Policy.
 Students are expected to submit all required documentation as articulated by their Program Coordinator.

-Charge: TPAC reviews proposals from Faculty/Staff Program Coordinators and makes recommendations to the Associate Provost for International Programs regarding the approval of university-sponsored international travel.
-The Committee makes recommendations to the Provost regarding requests for exceptions to University policy regarding university-sponsored international travel.
+Charge: TPAC is responsible for making recommendations regarding all university-sponsored international travel for students, faculty and staff, in keeping with the University International Travel Policy.
+TPAC reviews both proposals from Faculty/Staff Program Coordinators and requests for individual faculty/staff travel and makes recommendations to the Associate Provost for International Programs regarding the approval of university-sponsored international travel.
+TPAC makes recommendations to the Provost regarding requests for exceptions to the university international travel policy regarding university-sponsored international travel.
 TPAC advises on guidelines and procedures related to university-sponsored international travel.
-The Committee provides guidance in keeping with national best practices and ethical engagement abroad.
+TPAC provides guidance in keeping with national best practices and ethical engagement abroad.